 Planed timber by the way doesn’t come in the same sizes as sawn, because its been planed down from the sawn timber size.
 So a length of fourbitwo (4”x 2“) PAR wont be 102 mm x 51mm any more but will measure about 95 mm x 45mm.

-should be 2438mm X 1219mm but it wont be that either.
+Sheet timber and plasterboard comes in 8 by 4’s.
+That’s 8 feet by 4 feet.
+But it will be the metric equivalent, which should be 2438mm X 1219mm but it wont be that either.
 You might get 2.4 x 1.2 but not always.
 So if you are making a stud wall ready to fit plasterboard onto without cutting it, go to the merchants first, measure his board, then build your frame.
 And if you end up using a different merchant, don’t expect his sheets to be the same size.
 It’s a game isn’t it?

 If you ask for it to be delivered, which is not unreasonable after all, you must also expect to get what they give you.
 Knots, shakes, missing chunks, splits, waney edges,

 twists, wavy surfaces from poor planning, I could go on.
 This is why builders have vans.
-The only stuff
+The only stuff they get delivered is large section sawn stuff.

 Still scared Normie?….You should be!